Southern Maryland: History

-Native Americans and first contact with the British
+Colonial era

 Southern Maryland was originally inhabited by the indigenous Piscataway people.
-Captain John Smith explored the area in 1608 and 1609.
+English explorer Captain John Smith explored the area in 1608 and 1609.

-The early Maryland colony
+Cecilius Calvert was granted a charter to establish a colony meant to be a safe-haven for Catholics in 1632.
+Expeditions were launched into modern day Maryland, with an expedition reaching St. Clement's Island in 1634.
+Later that year, the Maryland Colony was established by Leonard Calvert, first Governor of Maryland and brother of Cecilius.
+The colony's capital, and first settlement, was the newly established St. Mary's City.

 The colony originally focused on tobacco farming and was very successful although disease was a problem and many settlers died until immunities built up in the population.
 Religious tensions and also periods of open conflict also continued to be a major challenge.

 St. Mary's City is widely considered to be the birthplace of religious freedom in North America.
 The colony there started under a mandate of religious tolerance in a time when England was anything but religiously tolerant.
-There was still much religious strife in St. Mary's City that led to the passage of one of the earliest laws requiring religious tolerance which was written and passed there by the Maryland colonial assembly.
+This was due to the colony's charter, which did not prohibit non-protestant churches.
+In 1649, the Maryland Colonial Assembly passed of one of the earliest laws requiring religious tolerance, known as the Maryland Toleration Act of 1649.

-The fall of St. Mary's City

 After 61 years as Maryland's capital an uprising of Protestants put an end to religious tolerance, overthrowing the old Catholic leadership and putting an end to colonial St. Mary's City itself, moving the colonial capital to Annapolis.